AWS Case Study: Douglas County

 Douglas County is Nebraska’s most populous county with approximately 500,000 residents.
 The county’s Geographic Information Systems (GIS) department provides government agencies and the public with municipal data related to zoning, property boundaries, political boundaries, utilities, infrastructure, and public safety.
 This information is distributed through the county’s website and online applications.

 In late 2010, the Douglas County GIS department started exploring replacement options for its existing on-premises web servers.
 Although the department focuses on GIS, all of the employees also have basic infrastructure experience, so the county’s IT administrators allowed them to determine their own solution.
 One of the department’s primary concerns was maintaining a strong focus on GIS projects and avoiding the distraction of IT management.
-In addition, the department had to ensure that it could continue to use its preferred products from GIS software and services developer, Esri.
+In addition, the department had to ensure that it could continue to use its preferred products from GIS software and services developer, ESRI, an Advanced Technology Partner in the AWS Partner Network (APN).

 The department soon learned that Esri has collaborated with Amazon Web Services (AWS) to offer its ArcGIS for Server software from the cloud.
 Mike Schonlau, GIS Coordinator for Douglas County, explains, “We trusted Esri and its strong relationship with AWS.
 We were also familiar with the AWS name and trusted its stability, which is a big issue.
 So, we tested it out, spun up an instance and went through the learning process.
 We started to see benefits, especially in terms of flexibility.
 It was also easy for us to understand the cost-effectiveness of the pricing,” Mr.Schonlau goes on to say.